zjm4us/salesman/README.md

 Plots
 Route Plots (PDF)

-cities23.pdf
-cities150.pdf
-cities1k.pdf
+'cities23.pdf'
+'cities150.pdf'
+'cities1k.pdf'
-cities2k.pdf (generated using the -w option)
+'cities2k.pdf (generated using the -w option)'

-Annealing Schedules (Distance vs Temperature) an23.png an150.png an1.png
+'Annealing Schedules (Distance vs Temperature)' 'an23.png'
-an2.png
+'an150.png'
+'an1.png'
+'an2.png'

-Each annealing plot shows the total route distance as a function of temperature during the simulated annealing process.
+'Each annealing plot shows the total route distance as a function of temperature during the simulated annealing process.'

 Updates to routeplot.py
 Legend added: The plot now includes a legend in the top-left corner to indicate which line corresponds to which route: